pran0x/pran0x.github.io/_posts/2025-05-03-Super_SSH_picoCTF.md

   path: picoctf.png
 ---

-### launch the instance and you just need to follow the instruction.
+### launch the instance and you just need to follow the instruction

 look, there will be a user name like ctf-xyz and a link type xyz.net and a port like 34432 password like this 83dcewdwdfb7. just follow the below instruction and paste it to you terminal :
   ``ssh ctf-xyz@xyz.net -p 54545``

  Then enter the password given and set. you got your flag.